 15 Grand'ers, skip to Aid Station #4 below for balance of your course description.

-30 & 40 Grand'ers, after topping off water, GU Brew and taking on some nutrition provided by GU Energy Labs, participants will exit the parking lot onto Little Park Road (use caution) and enjoy a tame 2 mile paved climb while digesting their calories.
+30 & 40 Grand'ers, after topping off water, participants will exit the parking lot onto Little Park Road (use caution) and enjoy a tame 2 mile paved climb while digesting their calories.
 A left turn (use caution) will take riders to the Third Flats trailhead, a quick left off Windmill Road onto Twist-n-shout will reinvigorate the ride.
 This twisty, grin inducing doubletrack is named "Twist-n-shout" for a reason.
 After some fun rolling and twisting riders will turn left onto Butterknife trail.

 Butterknife will inhabit participants dreams far after they've finished riding it.
 It's one of the marquee trails on the 30 & 40 Grand courses with tight singletrack and fun technical features laid out across moonscape terrain.
 Completing this section announces a riders arrival as a bonafide mountain biker.

 After finishing Butterknife, refilling water and nutrition (provided by GU Energy Labs) at Butterknife Aid Station...